4GeeksAcademy/python-lists-loops-programming-exercises/exercises/16-Techno_beat/README.md

 - Remember to use auxiliary variables.

-- Declare a variable to store the string.
+- Declare a variable to store your strings.

 - Declare a variable to count and sum.